Nest is testing detecting HVAC problems with AI

 - Slide the slider on

-Users will receive notifications via emails that’ll outline what the Nest thermostat detected and which system (heating or cooling) might have been the problem, or they can sign up for a daily report — the Nest Home Report — that will similarly spotlight the HVAC alerts.
+Users will receive notifications via emails that outline what the Nest thermostat detected and which system (heating or cooling) might have been the problem, or they can sign up for a daily report — the Nest Home Report — that will similarly spotlight the HVAC alerts.
 If necessary, they’ll be able to book an HVAC professional through gig marketplace Handy, initially in over 20 metro areas including Atlanta, Boston, Denver, Las Vegas, and San Diego and later in additional regions throughout the testing period.

 Maintenance with Handy will include a general inspection of either the heating or cooling system and the Nest thermostat by a trained HVAC professional.
-The price of the maintenance visit won’t include any additional work, however; if the technician determines that the system requires additional work, they’ll provide a description of the service and a quote with any further costs, which users will be able to approve or decline on the spot.
+The price of the maintenance visit won’t include any additional work, however; if the technician determines that the system requires more work, they’ll provide a description of the service and a quote with any further costs, which users will be able to approve or decline on the spot.

-Nest customers who had their thermostat installed by a Nest Pro can choose to hire the Pro again if they so choose from within the Nest app.
+Nest customers who had their thermostat installed by a Nest Pro can choose to hire the Pro again, if they want, from within the Nest app.

 “With this new thermostat feature, you now have more insight into your heating and cooling system,” wrote Nest product manager Jeff Gleeson, who noted that the HVAC alerts aren’t meant to replace the diagnosis of a qualified HVAC professional. “[Our hope is that this will] help you look after your home.”

 HVAC anomaly detection is a natural extension of Nest’s predictive capabilities.
-Every thermostat uses an AI algorithm to learn people’s schedules, the temperatures they’re used to, and when — chiefly by monitoring activity and usage patterns over the first few weeks of ownership.
+Every thermostat in the Google division’s product family taps algorithms to learn people’s schedules, the temperatures they’re used to, and when — chiefly by monitoring activity and usage patterns over the first weeks of ownership.
 Using built-in sensors and phones’ locations, it can shift into energy-saving mode when it realizes nobody is at home.